robstoll/atrium/misc/kdoc/packages.md

 Provides the implementation of expectation functions as well as helper functions for expectation function writers.

-# Module atrium-logic-kotlin_1_3

-Provides the implementation of expectation functions for types introduced in Kotlin 1.3 (e.g. for `Result`)

-# Module atrium-translations-en_GB

-i18n functionality which will be deprecated with 1.1.0 and removed with 1.2.0

-# Module atrium-translations-de_CH

-i18n functionality which will be deprecated with 1.1.0 and removed with 1.2.0

 # Module atrium-verbs
-Contains the predefined expectation verb `expect`, see <a href="https://github.com/robstoll/atrium#use-own-expectation-verb">Use own expectation verb</a> if you want to define your own.
+Contains the predefined expectation verb `expect` and `expectGrouped`,
+see <a href="https://github.com/robstoll/atrium#use-own-expectation-verb">Use own expectation verb</a>
+if you want to define your own.

 <!-- ---------------------------------------------------------------------------------------------------- -->